Reproductive Health, Rights and Justice

 These courses must be selected from the courses currently approved to count towards this certificate by its Five-College faculty committee.
 That list is available at www.fivecolleges.edu/reproductive-health-rights-justice Courses not on this list may be approved for inclusion by campus program advisors in consultation with the committee.

-- Students must also complete a special project on reproductive health, rights, and justice.
+- Students must also complete a special project on reproductive health, rights, and justice including a 1,500-word reflection essay about their project.
 This requirement may be completed through an independent study project, thesis, or other course work that engages the student with issues of reproductive health, rights, or justice and meaningfully incorporates the perspectives of community-based groups.
 Students are encouraged to fulfill the requirement through participation in an appropriate community engaged experience selected in consultation with their academic advisors.